kesavvvvv/Road-Edge-Detection/README.md

 This project detects the edges of a Road for cars to be able to drive on them.
 This is a vision based system which uses the hough lines based approach.

-The blue lines below aim to mark the edges of the road.
+The blue lines aim to mark the edges of the road.

 Below is a Youtube link of a real time output of this implementation.